christinaqiu3/Ecommerce4/README.md

 3.

-At the beginning I had a lot of issues because the tutorial I was referencing was for a different version of NextJS or something so while setting up the project there were a ton of errors.
-Even the official sanity website's syntax was WRONG I had to piece together advice from different posts on stack overflow and at that point I was just randomly trying anything I could in desperation.

-Thats why this github project is named ECommerce4, I started from scratch to try to fix the errors four times LOL.
+I had a lot of issues starting out because Sanity's official syntax guide was wrong!
+I had to piece together advice from stackoverflow posts and restarted 4 times (thus the name ECommerce4).
-So yeah I'm persistient and determined and stubborn to keep on trying until things work out! ( or im just dumb :P )
+My stubbornness to keep on trying until things work out is what pulled me through.

-That took me like 2 days to completely iron out.
-Then after that it was mostly smoother sailing, I spent around 4-2 hours per day on this project during the rest of the week (this includes the time I spent trying to learn what the code meant through various resources, not just the code typing time itself)

-TLDR I spent a lot longer on this project than I origionally intended to because I got really into it ^u^ ~16 hours in total maybe?

 4.